-Future learning: Y4 Unit 3,

-Y5 Unit 3 and Y6 Unit 2 -

-Identifying, describing and

-comparing the locations of

-Builds on: KS1 - Children understand the term and can locate the Equator, Northern/Southern Hemispheres and the Arctic/Antarctic Circles.
+Future learning: Y4 Unit 3, Y5 Unit 3 and Y6 Unit 2 - Identifying, describing and comparing the locations of understand the term and can locate the Equator, Northern/Southern Hemispheres and the Arctic/Antarctic Circles.
 Intent: Children locate the world's climate zones, biomes and vegetation belts.
 They can also explain the significance and location of the Tropic of Cancer and Tropic of Capricorn.